jhucompilers/fall2020/syllabus.md

 By the end of the course, you will

-* Describe lexical structure using regular expressions
+* Describe lexical structure using regular expressions and finite automata
 * Implement lexical analyzers using ad-hoc techniques and lexical analyzer generators
 * Describe syntactic structure using context-free grammars
 * Design grammars to achieve desired semantic properties
 * Design grammars suitable for top-down and bottom-up parsing techniques
+* Implement parsers using ad-hoc techniques and parser generators
 * Implement intermediate representations such as abstract syntax trees and control-flow graphs
 * Use intermediate representations for interpretation
 * Use intermediate representations for semantic analysis